graphql/graphiql/.changeset/empty-lobsters-breathe.md

 '@graphiql/react': minor
 ---

-Allow control of closing tabs
+Add new prop `confirmCloseTab` to allow control of closing tabs